rbaron/awesomenes/README.md

 # Status

-Games that use the [mapper](http://wiki.nesdev.com/w/index.php/Mapper) 0 mostly work, although without audio so far.
-Supporting more games (i.e. different mappers) is a priority.
+Games that use the [mapper](http://wiki.nesdev.com/w/index.php/Mapper) 0 (NROM) mostly work, although without audio so far.
+Games that use mapper 4 (mmc3) should work with some eventual glitches.

+Tested games:

+- Donkey Kong (NROM)
+- Super Mario Bros.
+(NROM)
+- Super Mario Bros.
+2 (mmc3)
+- Super Mario Bros.
+3 (mmc3, with some glitches)

 # Controller inputs